Marcelh1/fanx/mysensors/MySensors_V2/readme.md

 If cloning was succesful, the dongle will go into normal operation, the led will blink each 5 seconds to notify the user of active communication.
 If the cloning was not succesful, the led will constantly show a doubleblink pattern and the dongle will do nothing else.

 There are two ways to exit the doubleblink pattern mode:
-1. Power cycle the dongle, it will read stored address in eeprom at start
+1. Power cycle the dongle, it will read (previous) stored address in eeprom at start
 2. Activate the clone switch in Home Assistant again to retry